shshshangelo/jj-services/DEPLOYMENT_HOSTGATOR.md

 - The business email should still be sent successfully
 - Customer confirmation email failures are logged but don't break the form
 - Check cPanel Error Logs for specific rejection reasons

+#### Issue: "404 Error when refreshing pages like /about, /contact, etc."
+**This happens because:**
+- React Router uses client-side routing
+- When you refresh `/about`, the server looks for a file at that path
+- The file doesn't exist because React handles routing on the client side

+**Solution:**
+1. Make sure `.htaccess` file is uploaded to `public_html/`
+2. The `.htaccess` file redirects all requests to `index.html` so React Router can handle them
+3. In cPanel File Manager, enable "Show Hidden Files" to see `.htaccess`
+4. Verify `.htaccess` is in `public_html/` (same folder as `index.html`)
+5. If `.htaccess` is missing, upload it from your `build/` folder
+6. After uploading, test by refreshing pages like `/about` or `/contact`